danakj/danakj.github.io/_posts/2023-01-14-relocating.md

 make use of the tail padding in any base class that is not a [Standard-Layout]( https://en.cppreference.com/w/cpp/language/classes#Standard-layout_class) type.

-Recall our earlier example of with tail padding.
+Recall our earlier example of a struct with tail padding.
 We mark the `b` member as `private` in order to make the type not [Standard-Layout]( https://en.cppreference.com/w/cpp/language/classes#Standard-layout_class).

 ```cpp